Regret-free truth-telling voting rules

 \begin{theorem} \; \begin{enumerate}[(i)]

-\item An $A$-scoring rule with $k^\star=1$ (i.e., an $A$-negative plurality rule) is regret-free truth-telling if and only if $n \geq m-1$.\footnote{For $A$-negative plurality rules, Theorem 6 in \cite{reijngoud2012voter} presents a sufficient (though not necessary condition ($n+2 \geq 2m$) guaranteeing regret-free truth-telling.
+\item An $A$-negative plurality rule is regret-free truth-telling if and only if $n \geq m-1$.\footnote{For $A$-negative plurality rules, Theorem 6 in \cite{reijngoud2012voter} presents a sufficient (though not necessary) condition ($n+2 \geq 2m$) guaranteeing regret-free truth-telling.
 We present an independent proof that encompasses their result as well.}